VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/wrappingup.md

 So, make something cool and find other hobbies.

 I'm into making music, longboarding, writing, making digital art, gaming, and a whole buncha' things.
-I often find ways to mix my interests though, and those are the times I have the most fun.
+I often find ways to mix my interests, though, and those are the times I have the most fun.

 Music?
 Make some synths or effects pedals- distortions are dead simple.